breakin/snestistics-homepage-staging/docs/tutorial-re2.md

     /* MI         80FF69 4C AE 8A    */ jmp.w Auto0016
 ```

 Phew, nothing more complicated than a list of jumps.
-This technique was probably utilized to minimize build times; some (probably the "library/system") functions are called through a list of jumps at fixed addresses, so the developers could easier split up the build process into smaller chunks.
+This technique was probably utilized to minimize build times; some (probably the "library/system") functions are called through a list of jumps at fixed addresses, so the developers could more easily split up the build process into smaller chunks.
 Static library linkage, of sorts.
 Let's move `Auto0119` and `Auto0120`  from `auto.labels` and put them next to `Auto0015` and `Auto0016`.

 Now, back to the disassembly!
 The function around `9DD3BA` is pretty long, ranging 218 bytes from `9DD36F` to `9DD449`, so I won't list the whole thing here.
 But looking just at the same portion that was already visible in the debugger view above, we should be able to figure some things out: